-Probably that one second long eye contact with her has caused her utter discomfort or I might have appeared to be highly interested in her hot effing mess!
-But why is she giving herself so much of importance!
-If a door is open, people will involuntarily look inside, that doesn’t mean they have special interest to have a view of her room.
-Anyway I didn’t think further about this.
+I probably made her uncomfortable with that one-second eye contact, or I might have seemed too interested in her hot mess!
+But why is she giving herself so much importance?
+If a door is open, people will look inside involuntarily; that doesn’t mean they’re particularly interested in what’s inside.
+Anyway, I didn’t think more about it.

-Today a guy came to me and asked for suggestion. ( Background: This guy knows me for like 1 month.
-As we work on a common thing, I have good interaction with him.)
-He planned a family trip next month that eventually collided with an interview date.
-Now he’s not sure which one he should take up.
-I suggested him to attend the interview and then plan for that trip.
-Moments after that he cancelled his flight tickets for the trip.
-It seemed to me as if my “valuable suggestion” made him to take that sudden decision.
-As I have great pleasure in over-thinking, I took this simple thing to another level and started wordering, “I must be important!
+Today a guy asked me for advice.
+We’ve known each other for about a month, as we work on something together and have good interactions.
+He had planned a family trip next month that collided with an interview date and wasn’t sure which to take up, so I suggested he attend the interview then plan the trip.
+Moments after, he cancelled his flight tickets – it seemed my “valuable suggestion” made him take this sudden decision.
+As I tend to overthink things, I took it to another level and thought “I must be important!
 That’s why he followed what I said.”
-The truth is different from my fantasy.
-The guy must have already discussed it with his other friends or maybe he would cancel the tickets even if he wouldn’t have asked for my opinion.
+But in reality, he probably discussed it with others or would’ve cancelled the tickets even without asking me first.

 Are you wondering how these two random incidents relate to the title?
 The point is that we all feel important in some way.
 If we ignore external factors and focus on our own actions and thoughts, we tend to think of ourselves as important—which, of course, we are.
 Everyone is important!
 We usually interpret situations with more weight given to our role.
 Unintentionally, this happens all the time.
 That’s why I came to an unrealistic conclusion when that guy cancelled tickets and the girl next door thought she must be interesting-looking.